 Our Hoppin' Guide to Orlando Transportation

-The main airport that most visitors will fly into is Orlando (MCO).
+The main airport that most visitors will fly into is Orlando International Airport (MCO).
 It's approximately 10 miles from Universal and 25 miles to Disney World.
 Some visitors may fly into Orlando Sanford (SFB), which is about 35 miles from Universal and about 50 miles from Disney World.
 The transportation options vary depending on which airport you fly into.

 Car Rental

 Orlando car rentals vary greatly in price depending on when you visit and how far in advance you book.
 For example, you might be able to find a car for about $20 per day for an economy car during an off time in January, but pay more like $200 per day for the same car between Christmas and New Year’s!
-It varies greatly per day, but you can always find a hoppin’ deal when you book car rental through Undercover Tourist (you'll save even more if you bundle a car rental with a hotel reservation).
+It varies greatly per day, but you can always find a hoppin’ deal when you book a car rental through Undercover Tourist (you'll save even more if you bundle a car rental with a hotel reservation).
 Ribbit!

 Even if you find a good car rental deal, your hotel may charge a daily rate to park there, so factor that cost in.
 Plus if you visit other theme parks not associated with your hotel, you’ll have to pay a parking fee at the parks.
 So consider how much driving you plan to do.
 If you will be hopping all over Orlando, a rental car gives you the freedom and a known budget.